 His death devastated me.
 Even as I write this tears roll down my face.
 He was a gentle man.
 Slow to anger.
 Iron fisted, but fair in discipline.
 He never played favorites.
 Whenever I would go spend the night I would purposely forget my pjs so that I could wear one of his T-shirts for jami's.
 He always thought that was funny.

 He was a farmer by trade and never seemed to have a bad year.
 My Dad always said, 'It is a drought on everyone's farm but Kenny's' I asked him one time if he ever took out crop insurance and he laughed.
 He said only one year.
 He said that God put it on his heart that he should buy it that year and so he did.
 He needed it.
 He never bought it any other year and he never needed it.
 I thought it was amazing.

 We talked so much.
 We would read books and discuss them.
 Oh I miss that man.
-A great corner stone of my life gone forever.
-But he tell me once, if you ever need a hug, close you eyes, cross your arms and give yourself a great big hug.
+A great cornerstone of my life gone forever.
+But he told me once, if you ever need a hug, close your eyes, cross your arms and give yourself a great big hug.
 That hug is from me.

 Then at the same time, my husband and I became estranged from my son and our Grandchildren, I will not go into the long story because it is entirely too upsetting.
 Suffice it to say that we have not seen our Grandchildren since Christmas and they are being told lies about us.
 We have talked to and seen our son only rarely and we have to be very careful what we say.
 It is like walking on eggshells.
 We have to make the connection.
 He never tries to make an attempt.

 So, basically, on the day of my Uncle's funeral, I not only lost my beloved Uncle, and a security I have known for 64 years, but I lost a third of my family and my son and Grandchildren.